 The decision to use AI was grounded in the belief in the power of many, over few.
 We believe our best ideas come when we conceive and act on them together.
 While we understand that large group discovery processes can take more time than other methods of decision-making, we view the many benefits that will flow from our collaboration as worthwhile.

-The team includes the following members: Roger Anderson, Ellen Boylan, Laura Buoncore, Karen Damato, Susan Kuney, Becky Sinden, Rev. Vanessa Rush Southern, Rev. Kim Tomaszewski and David Wagner.
-The team is fortunate enough to have the advice and counsel of consultants from Executive Soul guiding us through the process.
-Please contact the team on any matter related to planning.
+The Strategic Planning Team, which concluded its work in June 2013, included the following members: Roger Anderson, Ellen Boylan, Laura Buoncore, Karen Damato, Susan Kuney (chair), Becky Sinden, Rev. Vanessa Rush Southern, Rev. Kim Tomaszewski and David Wagner.
+The team was fortunate enough to have the advice and counsel of consultants from long-time UCS member, Paul Belliveau and from consultants, Executive Soul who guided them through the process.